ttomo3535/ttomo3535/README.md

-Graduate student at Kyushu University
+I am a graduate student at Kyushu University, Fukuoka, Japan.
-Researching the relationship between gentetic variations and evolitionary procesees at [Evolutionary genetics lab](http://www.biology.kyushu-u.ac.jp/~kteshima/)
+Researching the relationship between gentetic variations and evolutionary procesees at [Evolutionary genetics lab](http://www.biology.kyushu-u.ac.jp/~kteshima/)

 <!--
 **ttomo3535/ttomo3535** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.